csm/skywalker/README.md

 ## Getting Started

-The docker compose file can be used to spin up an example cluster of 2 skywalker nodes and 5 consul nodes:
+The docker compose file can be used to spin up an example cluster of 2 starkiller nodes and 5 consul nodes:

 ```
 docker compose up -d